Phase transitions for geodesic flows and the geometric potential: Introduction

+The potential constructed in Theorem \ref{i1} goes \emph{slowly to zero} through the cusp of $M$ (see Definition \ref{class}).
+We remark that in Theorem \ref{i1} the manifold $M$ can be chosen to be hyperbolic of any dimension greater or equal to two.
+This result should be compared with the phase transitions described in \cite[Theorem 5]{s2} for the renewal shift, and in \cite{ij} for suspension flows; we have a very similar description of the pressure map.
+We would like to emphasize that phase transitions for the geodesic flow have been previously constructed in \cite{ij} and \cite{irv} by symbolic methods (for the modular surface and extended Schottky manifolds resp.).
+Our method is more geometric, and we do not use any symbolic model.
+An advantage of our approach is that we can incorporate the geometric potential (after some normalization) to the family of potentials exhibiting phase transitions.
+The following result will be proven in Section \ref{cons}.

-\\ \textbf{Theorem B} \emph{ There exists an extended Schottky manifold $(X,g)$ for which the geodesic flow has a measure of maximal entropy and the geometric potential exhibits a phase transition. }\\
+\begin{theorem}[=Theorem \ref{fin}] There exists an extended Schottky manifold for which the geodesic flow has a measure of maximal entropy and the geometric potential exhibits a phase transition. \end{theorem}

-The following remark gives a very concrete family of manifolds for which our results apply (see Corollary \ref{cor2} and Corollary \ref{cor3}).
+The family of extended Schottky manifolds is defined in Section \ref{defesg}.
+Theorem \ref{i2} is achieved by a careful modification of the metric at the cusp of a hyperbolic manifold.
+The main difficulty of this construction is that we can not modify the geometric potential without modifying the entire Poincar\'e series that determines the pressure.
+Our construction is motivated by the work of Peign\'e in \cite{p}.

-\begin{remark} In Theorem A and Theorem B the manifold $X$ can be assumed to be homeomorphic to a $M$-punctured sphere for any $M\ge 3$.
+\begin{remark} In Theorem \ref{i1} and Theorem \ref{i2} the manifold $M$ can be assumed to be homeomorphic to a $k$-punctured sphere, for any $k\ge 3$.
 In both cases exactly one puncture is a cusp.
-In Theorem A we can moreover assume that the metric on $X$ is hyperbolic.
-In Theorem B the metric is hyperbolic away from a neighborhood of the cusp. \end{remark}
+In Theorem \ref{i1} we can moreover assume that the metric on $M$ is hyperbolic.
+In Theorem \ref{i2} the metric is hyperbolic away from a neighborhood of the cusp. \end{remark}

 \begin{ack} The author would like to thanks to his advisor G. Tian for his constant support and encouragements.
-We also thanks F. Riquelme for useful discussion at an early stage of this work , to F. Lin for useful comments on how to improve the aesthetics of the paper and Y. Pesin by providing reference \cite{PZ}. \end{ack}
+We would also like to thank F. Riquelme for useful comments at an early stage of this work, F. Lin for useful comments on how to improve the aesthetics of the paper, Y. Pesin for telling us about his joint work \cite{pz}, and G. Iommi for telling us about the idea behind phase transitions constructed for Pomeu-Manneville maps. \end{ack}